 There was significant difference in the scores for competency of production of project work before entering the ICT escape room (M=4.23; SD=0.75) and scores after the finish of the ICT escape room (M=3.86; SD=0.77); t(21)=2.94, p=0.008.

-Participants positively emphasized the selection and nature of the tasks or problems in the scenario.
+Participants emphasized as positive the selection and nature of the tasks or problems in the scenario.
 They have positively related the scenario to the real-life experiences with ICT.
 The same positive experience was expressed in the context of gaming and pleasure.
-On the other hand (self-)reflection regarding their ICT expertise and collaboration in groups (dyads) were more challenging then they expected.

-The most negative feeling the participants have were related to the (self-)criticexpression about the text of the instructions; specifically about their limited concentration regarding the exact content and meaning of the instructions.
+The most negative experiences of the participants were related to the (self-)criticism about the text of the instructions; specifically, about their limited concentration regarding the exact content and meaning of the instructions.

-The most useful suggestion, from the evaluation phase, is related to the digital competency of safety.
+The most useful suggestion from the evaluation phase is related to the digital competency of safety.
 This competence assessment was not initially planned to be in the scenario of the ICT escape room.
 Since some of the participants mentioned it in the interview, we added the possibility to evaluate this competency to the ICT escape room, and especially in the phase of evaluation of the ICT escape room experience (interview).
 Thus, it is possible to track personal digital footprints in the context of participants being in the ICT escape room, and in the phase of interview highlighting this important aspect of ICT use.

 Conclusion

 Competences assessment is not as simple as knowledge assessment.
 It generally requires assessment of knowledge, (transferable) skills, and (personal) attitude.
 The ICT is used in everyday life and in the education as well.
-What is the effective use of ICT in education is a debatable question?
+What is the effective use of ICT in education is a debatable question.
 Kids often use their ICT gadgets as their body extension for communication and fun.
 The possession of the ICT gadget does not imply they will be used properly in the education.
 Teaches need to be ICT competent to teach kids how to use ICT in education.
 In the course of our project, where we wanted to discover why teachers do not use schools’ available ICT effectively, we have find out various reasons.
 Even if teachers have successfully completed ICT courses they generally acquire knowledge but not competences to use the knowledge effectively.
-As one of the way to test the ICT competences in “fun” way we prepare the ICT escape room.
+As one of the way to test the ICT competences in “fun” way we prepared the ICT escape room.
 Our intention was to get the insight to the ICT competences of most common situation that may occur in the schools’ environment.
 We prepared the scenario to test hardware, software, and communication skills of the participants.
 In course of planned 45 minutes the participants solve different ICT problems to find the exit of the ICT escape room.
-Most participants need around one hour to complete all required tasks.
-Analysis have shown that test subjects generally have higher feeling of their ICT competences in some topics which proved them wrong in the ICT escape room.
+Most participants needed around one hour to complete all required tasks.
+Analysis has shown that test subjects generally assess their ICT competences higher in some topics which proved them wrong in the ICT escape room.
 The most significant finding would be:

 People are lazy (superficial) readers